 Such exchanges were against government orders.
 He was sentenced to 100 lashes with the ‘cat-o-9 tails’ across his bare back, which was reduced to 50 after representations by the Captain and others.

-Fred first appears on a census taken on 25 October 1786 in Deptford, Kent, where he is aboard the ship “Sirius”.
+Fred first appears on a census taken on 25 October 1788 where he is aboard the ship “Sirius”.
 This record gives his native place as Denham/Dinham (unfortunately no county is mentioned).

 In 1788 Frederick, along with the other crew of the Sirius, was assigned to care for the vegetable patch on Garden Island, Sydney Harbour.